admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotation](http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotation) The attribute annotation of the AnnotatedRelationshipElement class as defined in IDTA-01001-3-0.

-## AssetInformation
- In AssetInformation identifying meta data of the asset that is represented by an AAS is defined.
-The asset may either represent an asset type or an asset instance.
-The asset has a globally unique identifier plus – if needed – additional domain specific (proprietary) identifiers.
-However, to support the corner case of very first phase of lifecycle where a stabilised/constant global asset identifier does not already exist, the corresponding attribute “globalAssetId” is optional.

- [https://admin-shell.io/aas/3/0/AssetInformation](https://admin-shell.io/aas/3/0/AssetInformation) The AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/assetKind
- Denotes whether the Asset of of kind 'Type' or 'Instance' or of kind 'not applicable'.

- [https://admin-shell.io/aas/3/0/AssetInformation/assetKind](https://admin-shell.io/aas/3/0/AssetInformation/assetKind) The attribute assetKind of the AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/assetType
- In case AssetInformation/assetKind is applicable the AssetInformation/assetType is the asset ID of the type asset of the asset under consideration as identified by AssetInformation/globalAssetId.

- [https://admin-shell.io/aas/3/0/AssetInformation/assetType](https://admin-shell.io/aas/3/0/AssetInformation/assetType) The attribute assetType of the AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/globalAssetId
- Reference to either an Asset object or a global reference to the asset the AAS is representing.
-This attribute is required as soon as the AAS is exchanged via partners in the life cycle of the asset.
-In a first phase of the life cycle the asset might not yet have a global id but already an internal identifier.
-The internal identifier would be modelled via “externalAssetId”.

- [https://admin-shell.io/aas/3/0/AssetInformation/globalAssetId](https://admin-shell.io/aas/3/0/AssetInformation/globalAssetId) The attribute globalAssetId of the AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/specificAssetId
- Additional domain specific external, typically proprietary Identifier for the asset like e.g. serial number etc.

- [https://admin-shell.io/aas/3/0/AssetInformation/specificAssetId](https://admin-shell.io/aas/3/0/AssetInformation/specificAssetId) The attribute specificAssetId of the AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/billOfMaterial
- A reference to a Submodel that defines the bill of material of the asset represented by the AAS.
-This submodel contains a set of entities describing the material used to compose the composite I4.0 Component.

- [https://admin-shell.io/aas/3/0/AssetInformation/billOfMaterial](https://admin-shell.io/aas/3/0/AssetInformation/billOfMaterial) The attribute billOfMaterial of the AssetInformation class as defined in IDTA-01001-3-0.

-## AssetInformation/defaultThumbnail
- Default thumbnail of the asset represented by the asset administration shell.

- [https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail](https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail) The attribute thumbnail of the AssetInformation class as defined in IDTA-01001-3-0.

 ## AssetAdministrationShell
  Describes the Administration Shell for Assets, Products, Components, e.g. Machines